KnutAM/AbaqusRolloverSimulation/doc/source/plugins.rst

 Plugins
 *********

-Describe briefly how the plugins are made.
-No need to document every interface etc.
+This section describes how the plugins are coded.
+For information about how to use the plugins, please see ":doc:`using_cae`".